aurule/roll-it/guides/commands.md

     type?: string;                      // "slash"
     policy?: Object|Array<Object>;      // ManagerPolicy
-    global?: bool;                      // Whether the command is a global command or a guild command subcommands?: Collection<Object>;   // Collection of subcommand objects data(options?): Builder;            // SlashCommandBuilder
+    global?: bool;                      // Whether the command is a global command or a guild command hidden?: bool;                      // Whether it's hidden from the rest of the UI subcommands?: Collection<Object>;   // Collection of subcommand objects data(options?): Builder;            // SlashCommandBuilder
     savable?: boolean;                  // Whether this command can be saved